sergiobpapplus/custom_swmm_api/README.md

 This package is based on the command line SWMM syntax. ([see Appendix D in the SWMM User Manual 5.2](https://www.epa.gov/system/files/documents/2022-04/swmm-users-manual-version-5.2.pdf))

+## Introduction

+The swmm-api package is a powerful tool for modellers and researchers who use the Storm Water Management Model (SWMM).
+This software enables the manipulation and analysis of SWMM models, both in terms of the input data and the simulation results.
+The package is written in Python, making it an attractive option for those who use this language for data management and advanced analysis.

+One of the key features of swmm-api is its ability to read and write SWMM import-files (.inp), allowing the user to manipulate the model structure and input data.
+The package also has the capability to run the SWMM model within the Python environment, providing users with quick access to simulation results.
+Furthermore, swmm-api can read both the report (.rpt) and binary output-files (.out), presenting the results as a Pandas DataFrame for easy analysis.
+The ability to read binary hotstart-files (.hst) is also included, which enables the acceleration of simulation time by using initial values stored in the file.

+The swmm-api package is designed to be flexible and user-friendly, with an object-oriented structure that is lightweight and fast.
+The package is based on the SWMM command line syntax, making it easy to use for those familiar with this model.
+Additionally, swmm-api has the ability to interact with GIS data, making it a valuable tool for modellers working with spatial data.

 ## Install the package
 ```bash
 pip install swmm-api